Edit a patch

 Note: We did NOT see the bar(), foobar(), or car() functions.
 This is because those patches are above our current location in the stack.
 Which is exactly what we want.

-Then we stage the change with gps add or git add and amend the patch with gps a or git commit --amend as we normally would.
-After amending the patch if we look at the Git tree we will see the following.
+Then we stage the change with git add and amend the patch with git commit --amend as we normally would.
+After amending the patch if we look at the gps ls output we see the following.

 Finish the Rebase